Odeen Tufto: Professional

 Once the Bobcats were eliminated from the playoffs by Minnesota State on March 27, Tufto concluded his collegiate career by signing an entry-level contract with the Tampa Bay Lightning for the 2021–22 season, saying that "[w]e felt Tampa does a really good job of developing players."
 Following the signing, he was immediately assigned to their American Hockey League (AHL) affiliate, the Syracuse Crunch, on an amateur try-out contract.
 He made his professional debut with the Crunch on April 7 during an overtime win over the Rochester Americans.
 Tufto played three more games with the team, recording no goals or assists.

 As a free agent from the Lightning, Tufto continued his career in the AHL after agreeing to a one-year contract with the Tucson Roadrunners, the primary affiliate to the Arizona Coyotes, on August 31, 2022.
 Tufto missed the beginning of the 2022–23 season through injury, and was re-assigned to the Atlanta Gladiators of the ECHL upon his return.
 Tufto made 12 appearances in the ECHL before he was recalled by the Roadrunners and later released without featuring for the club on January 21, 2023.
+For the remainder of the season, Tufto signed and appeared with second tier German club, Krefeld Pinguine in the DEL2.

+Returning to North America in the off-season, Tufto was signed to a ECHL contract in joining the Iowa Heartlanders on July 14, 2023.